sirlanz/signalk-nmea2000-emitter-cannon/README.md

 1. Restart your SignalK server
 2. Open the SignalK admin interface (http://localhost:3000)
 3. Navigate to **Server → Plugin Config**
-4. Look for "Signal K to NMEA 2000 v2" in the plugins list
+4. Look for "SignalK to N2K Emitter" in the plugins list
 5. Enable and configure the plugin as needed

 ## Configuration